harvester/vm-dhcp-controller/README.md

 Another use case, and this is the main reason why this project was started, is that when you have for example small IP ranges and/or limited available IP addresses in a range, you want to avoid that the pool gets exausted with unused IP leases from deleted Virtual
 Machines because they are not expired yet.
 When using a classic DHCP service you can solve this by putting the lease time very short so they will expire faster when they are not claimed anymore.
-However if a Virtual Machine is down for a certian amount of time and this exceeds the lease time the IP can be re-assigned to another Virtual Machine.
+However if a Virtual Machine is down for a certain amount of time and this exceeds the lease time the IP can be re-assigned to another Virtual Machine.
 This could be a problem when you run for example
 Kubernetes with ETCD in those Virtual Machines.
 ETCD members cannnot find each other anymore and the cluster won't come up.